acrinym/Hermes/README.md

 - Manage allowed domains from the GUI
 - When visiting unlisted domains the UI collapses to a small emoji
 - Add or remove domains without leaving the page
+- Right-click to temporarily disable or re-enable Hermes on the current site

 ### ⚙️ Settings Panel
 - JSON editor for advanced options such as border thickness or effect density